-Historical and Associative Value
+Historical Value or Associative Value

 The subject property has cultural heritage value for its direct associations with St. John's United Church and its roots as a Methodist Church.
 The Wesleyan Methodist Church in Oakville was established in the early 1830s after two decades of church services being organized by saddle-bag preachers, or circuit riders.
 The church built its first structure in the 1830s and after being moved to a handful of buildings, finally settled in the current structure in 1877 which has been its home ever since.
+The Memorial Garden, including its scattering grounds, garden wall, plaques, carillon tower and oak tree, were built in memory of the church's early members, including the Shroeder, Leonard and New families.

 The property is also directly associated with the development of Oakville throughout the 19th, 20th and 21st centuries.
 Many individuals who played a significant role in the development of Oakville attended the church and made important contributions to the church and the town over the years.
 The original 1877 church building and the 1923 Lusk Hall together have been significant buildings within the church community itself, but also within the larger community of Oakville.
-In addition to regular church services and group meetings, the space has hosted innumerable events such as weddings, funerals, baptisms, fundraisers - ordinary but significant occasions that are fundamental to the everyday life of a small town community.
+In addition to regular church services and group meetings, the space has hosted innumerable events such as weddings, funerals, baptisms, fundraisers - ordinary but significant occasions that are fundamental to the everyday life of a small-town community.